mlanza/hacienda-maps/README.md

 # Hacienda Maps
 [Hacienda](https://boardgamegeek.com/boardgame/19100/hacienda) is a boardgame by Wolfgang Kramer.
 It can be played on [Yucata](https://www.yucata.de/en) with custom maps.
 These maps are custom crafted and available for your repeated exploration, if you enjoy the unique challenge any one presents.

+Look at each map and you can get a sense of the preferred player count.
+Just ask, if this were played with `n` players would I feel okay if I were going last?
+In the more symmetrical maps it's usually more of a question of whether the player count should be even.
+Use your judgment.

+In each map I explored different ideas.
+I won't attempt to explain each since discovery is part of the fun, but suffice to say, exploring the map with a few plays will give you a sense of what its challenges are and whether one needs to pursue an unusual strategy.

+In Peas & Carrots, as an example, and since most maps use heterogeneous areas, I wanted to explore the difficulty of building a position among homogeneous patches of terrain.

+In some of my earlier maps (i.e. Fjords) I made the pampas channels too narrow making the placement of watering holes difficult.
+The maps still work but they offer a different kind of play.
+In later maps, I expanded the pampas areas to make them useful again.

 ## Asymmetrical
 ### Fjords
 [![Fjords](images/fjords.png)](Fjords.haz)